jcouto/cshl_spks/README.md

 ![picture](images/sync_fix.png)

-Use the interpolation function to align the other events or extrapolate the corrected time.
+Use the interpolation function to align the other events or extrapolate the corrected time base for analog systems.

 Note than the [SpikeGLX “calibration”](https://billkarsh.github.io/SpikeGLX/help/syncEdges/Sync_edges/) has a nice description of this, reduces clock differences to the milisecond range by measuring the offset between the 2 clocks and **provides tools to fix it**.
 CatGT can be used to return interpolated streams i.e. perfectly match the clocks as described here; see also [ecephys_spike_sorting](https://github.com/jenniferColonell/ecephys_spike_sorting).